davidmarquis/redis-scheduler/README.md

 </bean>
 ```

-As noted above, `RedisTaskScheduler` expects an implementation of the `TaskTriggerListener` interface to notify your code when a task is due for execution.
-You must implement this interface yourself.
+As noted above, `RedisTaskScheduler` expects an implementation of the `TaskTriggerListener` interface which it will notify when a task is due for execution.
+You must implement this interface yourself and provide it to the scheduler as a constructor argument.

 See the the test Spring context in `test/resources/application-context-test.xml` for a complete working example of the setup.